YOUR PERSONAL DATA

 If you pay me by bank transfer, your name may appear on my bank statements.
 I access these online, and there are several layers of password protection.
 A paper copy is also held in a locked cabinet as part of my Self-Assessment Tax Return compliance.
 If you prefer, we can agree a different way of labelling your payments.

-In line with good practice, your details are also kept in a secured, sealed envelope by my professional executor (one of my colleagues) so that they would be able to contact you in the event of my death, or if I became ill and was unable to contact you myself.
-My colleague is also bound by confidentiality and, if my absence proved permanent they would also ensure that all personal data relating to you will be deleted at the recommended time.
+In line with good practice, your contact details are also available online (password protected) to my professional executor (one of my colleagues) so that they would be able to contact you in the event of my death, or if I became ill and was unable to contact you myself.
+My colleague is also bound by confidentiality and, if my absence proved permanent, they would also ensure that all personal data relating to you will be deleted at the recommended time.

 Your records will not be shared with any other third party without your permission unless I am ordered to do so by a court of law.

 I discuss client work with a clinical supervisor and supervision group, to support my work with you, but I do not share names or other identifying details.